 Web hosting particularly impacts two things on your website:

 Did you know that Google considers website speed as one of its major ranking factors?
-Therefore, if your site takes too long to load, your search rankings will be effected.
+Therefore, if your site takes too long to load, your search rankings will be affected.

 Just in the same way, if your site is fast to load, Google will reward you with favorable rankings.